📐SAT/Scoring Guide

-Everything you need to understand your SAT score — from how the 400–1600 scale works to what score you need for your target school.
+Everything you need to understand your SAT score — from how the 400–1600 adaptive scale works, to what score you need for your specific target school, to how superscoring and ScoreChoice can work in your favor.

 400–1600